vincentcheng2116/vincentcheng2116/README.md

 - 👋 Hi, I’m @vincentcheng2116
 - 👀 I’m interested in Python, Delphi, Lazarus
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...image processing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... x
 - 📫 How to reach me by email

 <!---